đź’¬

 Alternative Solution

 The great thing about running is you can do it anywhere.
-Find a stretch of space to do sprints, or invest in HIIT Cardio equipment.
-Alternatively, shuttle sprints can be done easily in a studio or functional zone.
+Shuttle sprints can be done easily in a studio or functional zone, or alternatively, invest in HIIT cardio equipment.

 Good to Know